Iraqi Christians, decimated by Islamist violence, prepare for pope's visit

 "Over the last few years, whenever there was a meeting with the pope in different countries, especially with young people, we were deprived," she said, referring to difficulties she and other Iraqis faced in obtaining visas to travel in the past.

-Father Naswhan Cola, who is organising the mass, said it would be unique, with prayers in Italian and an orchestra and choir of about 80 local volunteers performing hymns in Arabic and Syriac, the neo-Aramaic language spoken by Christians in northern Iraq.
+Father Naswhan Cola, who is organising the religious service, said it would be unique, with prayers in Italian and an orchestra and choir of about 80 local volunteers performing hymns in Arabic and Syriac, the neo-Aramaic language spoken by Christians in northern Iraq.

 Before the mass in Erbil, Pope Francis will visit the city of Mosul and the nearby town of Qaraqosh, both under Islamic State occupation for three years.